VidaGallo/Thesis/MBA_Optimization/README_MBA.md

 │
 │── main_lines.py                # script principale per lines
 │── main_grid.py                 # script principale per grid
-│── main_graph.py                 # script principale per city
+└── main_graph.py                 # script principale per city

+### Additional Comments:
+- 2 graphs: 1 for bus lines, 1 for rebalancing archs
+- Graphs are saved as MultiDiGraphs() (multigraphs, directional) Each arch has a unique key = "bus line"
+- The input info is saved usually as csv, the outputs instead as json